jfx2006/tb-migration-scripts/README.md

 with `bug_`, allowing to run multiple recipes in one execution.

-After running the migration on all l10n repositories, recipes need to be moved in one of the `fx` subfolders.
-For example, if the migration landed in Firefox 77, recipes need to be moved to `fx77`.
-It’s then possible to use the utility script `cleanup_migrations.py` to list all recipes landed in a specific version of Firefox, and remove them from a local `mozilla-unified` clone.
+After running the migration on all l10n repositories, recipes need to be moved in one of the `tb` subfolders.
+For example, if the migration landed in Thunderbird 109, recipes need to be moved to `tb109`. ~~It’s then possible to use the utility script `cleanup_migrations.py` to list all recipes landed in a specific version of Firefox, and remove them from a local `mozilla-unified` clone.~~

-The `no_train` folder is used for recipes that never landed in `mozilla-central`.
+The `no_train` folder is used for recipes that never landed in `comm-central`.

 ## Command Line Options